This Day In Music: April 4

 April 4, 1954 ~ Pop singer, actress Fiorella Mannoia born in Rome, Italy ~ Well over a dozen albums to her name, starting with Mannoia Foresi & Co, a collaborative effort with Memmo Foresi released in 1972.
 Broke through to mainstream with the song Caffé Nero Bollente in 1981, followed by E Muovito Un Po released later the same year.
 Would establish her reputation with the acclaimed album Canzoni Per Parlare, which contained the hits Quello Che Le Donne Non Dicono and Le Notti Maggio

 April 4, 1954 ~ Classical, jazz pianist, composer Michel Camilo born in Santo Domingo, Dominican Republic ~ Leader and sideman.
 Influenced by Chick Corea, Keith Jarrett, Herbie Hancock, Horace Silver, Art Tatum, Scott Joplin.
 In-demand sideman.
 Emerged as a star in his own right in the mid-1980s.
-Has worked with Tito Puente, Paquito d'Rivera, Toots Thielemans, Chuck Mangione, Stanley Turrentine, George Benson, Eddie Palmieri, Jon Faddis, Randy Brecker, Wynton Marsalis, Chucho Valdes, Roy Hargrove, Niels-Henning Ørsted Pedersen, Biréli Lagrène, Marian McPartland, Béla Fleck, Lou Marini, and others
+Has worked with Tito Puente, Paquito d'Rivera, Toots Thielemans, Chuck Mangione, Stanley Turrentine, George Benson, Eddie Palmieri, Jon Faddis, Randy Brecker, Wynton Marsalis, Chucho Valdes, Roy Hargrove, Niels-Henning Ørsted Pedersen, Biréli Lagrène, Marian McPartland, Béla Fleck, and Lou Marini

 April 4, 1952 ~ Guitarist, singer Gary Moore, full name Robert William Gary Moore, born in Belfast, Northern Ireland ~ Influenced by Jeff Beck, George Harrison, Jimi Hendrix, John Mayall, Albert King, BB King, Peter Green and Eric Clapton.
 Closely associated with Phil Lynott.
 Member of Skid Row from 1968 through 1971, present on the band's Skid debut album and its follow-up 34 Hours.
 On-and-off member of Thin Lizzy from 1974 through 1979, first appearing on the album Nightlife taking lead guitar on the track Still In Love With You.
-Has also worked with jazz fusion outfit Colosseum II, G-Force, power trio BBM alongside Jack Bruce and Ginger Baker, Greedy Bastards, and others.
+Has also worked with jazz fusion outfit Colosseum II, G-Force, power trio BBM alongside Jack Bruce and Ginger Baker, and Greedy Bastards.
 As a solo artist best known for songs such as Still Got The Blues For You, Cold Day In Hell and perhaps his best known, the signature song Parisienne Walkways ~ Moore passed away in 2011

 April 4, 1952 ~ Singer Maria Mendiola born ~ Formed the duo Baccara with Mayte Mateos, best known for their 1977 debut single Yes Sir I Can Boogie.
 The single would reach the higher echelons of the charts throughout Europe and eventually sell over 18 million copies.
 Subsequent hits would include Sorry I'm A Lady and Darling.
 The duo would also represent Luxembourg at the 1978 Eurovision Songfestival, reaching 7th place with Parlez-Vous Francais ~ Mendiola passed away in 2021